andrewpratt64/openrct2-CrashEffects/README.md

 ### Current Features:
-Causes coaster cars to change the surface material of the ground when they explode
+* Causes coaster cars to change the surface material of the ground when they explode
+* Footpaths can be destroyed in explosions
+* Footpath elements can be damaged and destroyed in explosions

 ### Planned Features:
 * Creation of rubble scenery items